giuntoli-group/nmm-week4/README.md

 ## Assignment 3 - Go with the Flow

 Transport and adsorption/absorption phenomena are of critical importance for nanomaterials, from batteries to functionalized surfaces.
 Let's play with them using what you are already familiar with: water and graphene!
-This assignment goes over the diffusion of water molecules in a graphene-bound nanochannel.
-Assignment adapted from [Simon Gravelle's original script](https://github.com/simongravelle/lammps-input-files/tree/main/inputs/water-in-graphene-slit).
+This assignment goes over the diffusion of water molecules in a graphene-confined nanochannel.
+LAMMPS code adapted from [Simon Gravelle's original script](https://github.com/simongravelle/lammps-input-files/tree/main/inputs/water-in-graphene-slit).

 ### Instructions

 3a.
-Which force field?
-C-O epsilon value?
-Is it appropriate?
-Differences with that of Assignment2?
-     Run the simulation, get msd overall and divided by groups.
-Also water density and velocity profiles.
-     Careful, big simulation.
-Use half a node (recommended), plan ahead.
+Look at the input files waterFlow.in, PARAM.lammps, and data.lammps and answer a few questions:

+(i) what force fields are used to simulate water and graphene?
+How do they  compare to the ones used in the first two assignments?

+(ii) what is the value of the interaction energy epsilon between oxygen and carbon atoms?

+(iii) which command enforces the flow of water in the channel?

 3b.
-Repeat for different forces pushing water.
-Make a plot of all average msd as function of pushing force, discuss.
-Compare velocity profiles, discuss.
+Run the simulation and calculate a few properties from the trajectory:

+(i) the mean square displacement (MSD) of water molecules, both on average and also divided by layers along the z-axis.
+You can do that in Bead Spring Analytics by [ADD INSTRUCTIONS].
+What is the physical origin of the difference across layers?

+(ii) the layer-by-layer distribution of water molecules density and velocity profile.
+How does the velocity profile compare to what is expected for [macroscopic laminar flow](http://hyperphysics.phy-astr.gsu.edu/hbase/pfric.html)?

+3c (OPTIONAL). repeat 3b for different values of the force pushing water.
+Compare the average MSD and velocity profiles with varying force values and discuss your results.